Try this instead of take-out!

 This special recipe was created by Christi Silbaugh; author of Mom, What’s For Dinner.
 “When I found out my daughter had Celiac Disease, which meant she could not eat any Gluten when she was 16 years old.
 I have always been a foodie.
 I love gourmet food.
 I love to cook from scratch, so I got busy learning how to cook for her special diet.”

-- 1 cup cooked cauliflower,
+- 1 cup cauliflower cooked

-- 1/2 cup shredded mozzarella cheese
+- 1/2 cup mozzarella cheese shredded

-- 1/2 cup Parmesan cheese
+- 1/2 cup parmesan cheese

-- 1 egg, beaten
+- 1 egg beaten

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

-- 1/2 tsp crushed garlic
+- 1/2 teaspoon crushed garlic

-- 1/2 tsp garlic salt
+- 1/2 teaspoon garlic salt

 - olive oil